Long-term Asset Protection Planning

 “No agency of the government has any right to complain about the fact that middle-class people confronted with desperate circumstances choose voluntarily to inflict poverty upon themselves when it is the government itself which has established the rule that poverty is a prerequisite to the receipt of government assistance in defraying the costs of ruinously expensive, but absolutely essential medical treatment.”

 Matter of Bipin Shah v.
 Debuono, 694 N.Y.S.
 2d 88, 257 A.D.2d 256 (N.Y.
 App.Div.2nd Dep’t, July 6, 1999) The Medicaid rules, while quite complicated, must nevertheless be strictly followed.
-With professional legal assistance from Los Scales Elder Law, you can qualify for long term care Medicaid benefits while still preserving a substantial part of your assets.
+With professional legal assistance from The Law Offices of Schellart Joyce, you can qualify for long term care Medicaid benefits while still preserving a substantial part of your assets.
 It is never too early or too late to start planning.
-When you need professional guidance, contact Los Scales Elder Law.
+When you need professional guidance, contact our law firm.

 The Biggest Misconception about Medicaid and Nursing Homes